Underwood-Inc/strixun-stream-suite/docs/CACHE_AUDIT_SUMMARY.md

 ## Impact

 ### Benefits
-✅ No stale data after deployments
+[SUCCESS] No stale data after deployments
-✅ Fresh data for all users
+[SUCCESS] Fresh data for all users
-✅ No cache invalidation complexity
+[SUCCESS] No cache invalidation complexity
-✅ Security: Auth data never cached
+[SUCCESS] Security: Auth data never cached
-✅ Simplicity: Clear cache strategy
+[SUCCESS] Simplicity: Clear cache strategy

 ### Trade-offs
-⚠️ More network requests (but only for API calls)
+[WARNING] More network requests (but only for API calls)
-⚠️ No offline fallback for API calls (but static assets still cached)
+[WARNING] No offline fallback for API calls (but static assets still cached)

 **Mitigation:** Static assets and CDN resources are still cached, so only dynamic API calls go to network.